marekj/marekj.github.io/_posts/2015-01-19-learn-rubiks-cube-huristic-moves.md

 I tried to map the moves to some visual vocabulary that makes sense to me, I needed a visual scaffolding system to learn how to solve the Rubik's cube.
 I came up with heuristic moves base on manipulating everyday objects.
 It took me few days of practice and I can now solve the cube in about 2 minutes.
 I don't need to think of those moves any more, it has become muscle memory at this point but I think for a novice there has to be a better way than the official one letter designation for a move.
 It simply sucks unless you have huge determination.
 I hope that this visual vivid vocabulary can help you too.

+I presented this way of solving Rubik's cube at [Test Automation Bazaar 2015 in Austin, TX](http://watir.com/2014/12/16/announcing-test-automation-bazaar-jan-16-17-in-austin/)

 ### Cognitive Ease Matters

 I wanted to come up with sequence notation based on cogntive ease of learning in the presence of disorientation.
 I converted each official move into a huristic based on moving everyday objects and composed the moves into stanzas; two or three moves per line.